MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-working-with-sensitive-data-dotnetapps.md

 ---
-title: Work with Sensitive Data for .NET Applications
+title: Work with sensitive data for .NET applications
 description: This article describes how to filter sensitive data collected by Application Performance Monitoring.
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika